Cold Outreach

 - Check reply inbox — respond within 2 hours during business hours

-- Review bounce notifications — remove invalid addresses
+- Review bounce notifications — suppress hard bounces; investigate any

-- Review sequence analytics — pause underperforming campaigns
+- Review sequence analytics on reply/meeting rate, not opens — pause underperforming or stop campaigns past the §9 thresholds

-- Move positive replies to CRM — tag source campaign
+- Move positive replies to CRM — tag source campaign, and pull them out of the sequence